Types

 @raw = 'i\'m text'

 One caveat to raw text is that it is not allowed in Dictionaries or Arrays.
-This is due to the fact that a dictionary or array must be valid JSON objects.
+This is because a dictionary or array must be a valid JSON object.

 Number